-We will extend our abstract graph model to cover as many features as possible of the upcoming SPARQL 1.1 language and the RIF rule format.
-A challenge is also to integrate other operators with classical graph manipulation in particular approximation, clustering, analysis operations, spreading algorithm, temporal reasoning and extend them to work on typed graphs.
-For instance one can consider the near linear time algorithm to detect community structures in large scale network RAK/LP [52] based on label propagation and change the propagation algorithm to take semantics into account as we did in SemTagP [19].
-In the longer term we intend to evaluate other approaches (e.g. Random walk on graphs approaches) that do not naturally use labels but could be indirectly parameterized (e.g. making a correspondence between probabilistic distributions and the types of links) but also consider temporal reasoning approaches to include temporal context and change patterns to identify trends, mine temporal propagation to build oriented networks, track behavioral patterns to qualify actors and communities (e.g. detect a dying community) extending models from [59] for instance.
+To adapt to web growth and dynamics, we intend to evaluate other approaches (e.g. Random walk on graphs approaches) that do not naturally use labels but could be indirectly parameterized (e.g. making a correspondence between probabilistic distributions and the types of links) and also to consider temporal reasoning approaches to include temporal context and change patterns to identify trends, mine temporal propagation to build oriented networks, track behavioral patterns to qualify actors and communities (e.g. detect a dying community) extending models from [61] for instance.

-In the longer term, we believe that moving to graphs languages with open-world logics, temporal aspects, distributed and loosely coupled algorithms and model-driven programming relying on higher abstractions (e.g. formal ontologies) provides an adequate theoretical framework to allow at the same time the specification and operationalization of the models and algorithms and the opening of these black boxes to be able to explain, document, prove and trace results for the users.
-The same graph-based formalisms we propose to use in representing our models can be used to declaratively capture workflows of operations [22], interpret them and execute them.
+We believe that moving to graph languages with open-world logics, temporal aspects, distributed and loosely coupled algorithms and model-driven programming relying on higher abstractions (e.g. formal ontologies) provides an adequate theoretical and operational framework to allow at the same time the specification and operationalization of the models and algorithms and the opening of these black boxes to be able to explain, document, prove and trace results for the users.
+The same graph-based formalisms we propose to use in representing our models can be used to declaratively capture workflows of our operations [22], interpret them and execute them.
 This is the approach we would like to explore to support different operations on heterogeneous and distributed data [2] and automated explanation, trace and documentation of the processes.